kwangbkim/IBAlgoTrader/Readme.txt

 ----------------------------------------------------------------------
 author : kwang b kim
-This is a project I whipped up to see if a algo trading idea I came up with had any worth (it did not, in fact it had negative worth on my bank account).
+This is a project I whipped up to see if an algo trading idea I came up with had any worth (it did not, in fact it had negative worth on my bank account).
 This is all the code I used to run my strategy.